Durant, Thunder surge in fourth, even series

+OKLAHOMA CITY -- Kevin Durant’s mother wasn’t courtside for a lot of games at Chesapeake Energy Arena this season.
+With Wanda Durant’s busy schedule, she often missed watching her son play.

+However, Ms. Durant showed up on Mother’s Day to watch Kevin in a crucial playoff game against the San Antonio Spurs, and the former league MVP put on a show for her.

-(The Sports Xchange) - Kevin Durant tied a playoff career high with 41 points, leading the Oklahoma City Thunder to a 111-97 victory over the San Antonio Spurs on Sunday that tied the Western Conference semi-final series at 2-2.
+Kevin Durant tied a playoff career high with 41 points, leading the Thunder to a 111-97 victory over the Spurs on Sunday that tied the Western Conference semifinal series at two games apiece.

 Down by four points after three quarters, Durant and the Thunder outscored the Spurs 34-16 in the fourth to pull away.
 Durant personally outscored the visitors 17-16 over the last 12 minutes.